vctrchu/Kibble/README.md

 ## Download

-You can [download]() the latest version of Kibble on the Apple app store.
+You can [download]() the latest version of Kibble on the Apple app store. (pending app store approval)

 ## Credits